gititya/support-early-prediction-experiment/README.md

 [EXPERIMENT] Real-Time Support Copilot
 ==============================

-I wanted to build an AI copilot that listens to a support call and starts solving the problem before the human agent does.
-Before building any of it, I tested the one thing the whole idea depends on: can an AI hear the first minute of a call and predict what's actually wrong?
+The product idea was an AI copilot that listens to a support call and starts solving the problem before the human agent does; a "**realtime speculative assistan**t" The entire idea rests on one assumption: that support calls reveal the _specific root cause_ early enough to act on, so instead of building the copilot, I built a cheap, blind test on that single assumption.

 This repo is that test.
-I built the first version using the transcripts of support call, and if the results were satisfactory, move into voice.
+I built the first version using the transcripts of a support call, and if the results were positive, move into voice.

-The answer was no.
+The answer was **no**.

 What I built and ran
 --------------------

-The pass bar was simple: predict the specific root cause from the opening of the call, blind, on at least 60% of calls.
-The idea wasn't to get the theme, like "this is a permissions problem" right, it was to to find the specific cause, because that's what human agent would need early for the copilot to be worth anything.
+The pass bar was simple: predict the specific root cause from the opening of the call, blind, on at least **60%** of calls (or the transcripts, in this case).
+The idea wasn't to get the _category_ the call belongs to, it was to to find the specific cause, because that's what the human agent would need early for the copilot to be worth anything.

 I ran it on 48 synthetic B2B support call transcripts and scored every prediction blind.
-For this, I gave the LLM the first 6 turns of each transcript (the "first 60-90 seconds") and asked it to name the specific root cause; not the topic or the theme, but the actual root cause.
+For this, I gave the LLM the first 6 turns of each transcript (the "**first 60-90 seconds**") and asked it to name the specific root cause.

 Result: **2%.**